StrangeBeeCorp/docs/docs/thehive/administration/thehive-portal/set-up-thehive-portal-access.md

 !!! note "Existing user accounts"
     You can't change user account types after creation.
 Converting a Normal user to an external user requires [deleting the existing account](../../user-guides/organization/configure-organization/manage-user-accounts/delete-a-user-account.md) and recreating it with the External type.

-!!! info "Not counted toward license"
+!!! info "Unlimited"
     You can assign external profiles to as many user accounts as needed.
-They don't consume license seats.
+They consume license seats but are unlimited.

 Follow the instructions in [Create a User Account](../../user-guides/organization/configure-organization/manage-user-accounts/create-a-user-account.md), selecting **External** as the account type.